Department of City and Regional Planning (GRAD)

 City and Regional Planning, Doctoral Program (Ph.D.)

 The Ph.D. degree requires a minimum of 36 credits.
-A master's degree in planning is not required, although most doctoral students have previous graduate work or work experience in planning or a related field.
 Students must fulfill four semesters of residence.
-In practice, doctoral candidates who hold master's degrees in planning or a related field generally require four semesters of formal course work in residence before beginning the dissertation.
+In practice, doctoral candidates who hold master's degrees in planning or a related field generally require four semesters of formal coursework in residence before beginning the dissertation.
 Other candidates may require five or more semesters, depending on their preparation.

 Each student develops an individualized course of study to reflect a specific area of interest and career aspirations.
-Areas of specialization and appropriate course work are determined jointly by the student, program advisor and the student's program committee.
-Programs are designed to meet the student's needs and build on prior academic training, for which substantial departmental or University faculty resources are available.
-Courses in the area of specialization must be mutually reinforcing and coherent; must prepare the student for expertise in some body of knowledge, methodology, or problem area; and must provide the student with the appropriate research methods, research design, and knowledge base to do scholarly research.
-The comprehensive exams, taken at the end of coursework, require knowledge of planning theory, research design, research methods, and the student's specific area of specialization.
+Appropriate coursework is determined jointly by the student, program advisor, and the student's program committee.
+Programs are designed to meet the student's needs and build on prior academic training.
+Courses must be mutually reinforcing and coherent; must prepare the student for expertise in some body of knowledge, methodology, or problem area; and must provide the student with the appropriate research methods, research design, and knowledge base to do scholarly research.
+The comprehensive exams, taken at the end of coursework, require knowledge of planning theory, research design, research methods, and the student's specific areas of interest.

 Course Requirements